pjakiela/ECON460/data3.md

 # Data Analysis Assignment 3

-_Data Assignment 3 is due ???._
+_Data Assignment 3 is due ???_

 ## Overview

-For this assignment, we will be using round 5, 6, and 7 of the [Afrobarometer](https://www.afrobarometer.org/).
-Afrobarometer data contains information on political attitudes, values, and beliefs from representative population samples in 36 African countries.
+For this assignment, we will be using Rounds 5, 6, and 7 of the [Afrobarometer](https://www.afrobarometer.org/) Surveys.
+The Afrobarometer data contains information on political attitudes, values, and beliefs from representative population samples in 36 African countries.
 We will combine the Afrobarometer data on information about female heads-of-state in Africa to estimate the impact of female leaders on gender attitudes in a two-way fixed effects framework.